What You Need to Know About the Windows 10 Upgrade

 If you have a computer that is less than three years old you will probably meet the hardware requirements of the Windows 10 Upgrade and enjoy some of the speed improvements of the new operating system.
 For computers between 3-5 years old, you will probably be able to install Windows 10, but your computer may not be able to benefit from the speed improvements.
 You will get the security benefits of the new operating system and be able to familiarize yourself with the new GUI (graphical user interface – i.e. the visual environment of the computer).
 Computers that are over 5 years old are considered to be past their expected life, therefore not worth the time and effort to upgrade.
 You may still be able to install Windows 10 (a built in upgrade checker will run before the installation to advise you if the installation is possible), but you may find that your system will run slower after the installation.

 What if I Don’t Want the Windows 10 Upgrade?

-Click or tap the Start menu at the lower left corner of your display and then select Settings.
-Choose the Update & Security icon and then Recovery.
-You will see an option to “Go back to” whatever version of Windows that was previously installed.
+Click or tap the Start Button at the lower left corner of your display and then select Settings.
+Choose the Update Security icon and then Recovery.
+You will see an option to “Go back to” whatever version of Windows was previously installed.
 Click or tap the Get Started button and follow the remaining instructions.

 Step 2 – Prevent the Windows 10 Upgrade

-After reversing the update, or if you haven’t gotten the update yet and want to prevent it, visit Steve Gibson’s website at https://www.grc.com/never10.htm.
-His utility “Never 10” can be downloaded and run to prevent this update until you decide you want it.
+After reversing the update, or if you haven’t gotten the update yet and want to prevent it, visit Steve Gibson’s website.
+His utility “Never 10” can be downloaded and run to prevent this update until you decide if and when you want it.
 The green “download now” link is midway down the right side of the page in a shaded box.
 Steve’s tool also includes a way to remove the Windows 10 installation files, which will free several gigabytes of hard drive space.